-On March 25, 2021, the Finance and Investment Committee approved the updated Graystone Consulting Contract which provides for:
+On March 25, 2021, the Finance and Investment Committee approved the updated Graystone Consulting Contract and on April 15, 2021, the Executive Committee approved the updated Graystone Consulting Contract, which provides for:

 - Full Discretion with Asset Class Ranges, with narrower "Committee-Approved" ranges for each asset class, limiting the Consultant's discretionary flexibility

 - Fewer accounts

 - Potential for lower manager fees

 - Consultant is fully responsible for:

 - 1. Asset allocation manager due diligence

 - 2. Rebalancing

 - 3. Portfolio construction and implementation

 - 4. Risk management

 - 5. Portfolio monitoring and performance reporting

 - Committee time directed to "big picture" monitoring rather than day-to-day decisions